App icon

 - Google Play icon: 512×512 px, 32-bit PNG (with alpha).

-- It must read at small sizes; the icon is often the highest-leverage thing to A/B test.
+- It must read at small sizes, and it is often the first thing worth A/B testing.

 What the icon does (and the specs)